 We process your personal data for various purposes in line with the relevant data protection laws, in particular the GDPR and the German Federal Data Protection Act ("Bundesdatenschutzgesetz", BDSG).
 The following generally apply in terms of the purpose of data processing: processing to perform contractual obligations (Art.
 6 (1) lit. b GDPR), to protect legitimate interests (Art.
 6 (1) lit. f GDPR), based on your consent (Art.
 6 (1) lit. a GDPR) and/ or based on legal obligations (Art.
 6 (1) lit. c GDPR).

-For further details, please refer to Part II – Processing of personal data.
+For further details, please refer to Parts II. – V.

 5. Who receives my data?